 How have you transformed?

 Most of us have survived more pain than we want to admit, and most more than we will ever let anyone know.
 We have all made hard choices and been put in terrible situations.
 If you are reading this then you survived, and are on this journey becoming the person God always intended you to be with blessings in store He has yet to unveil.
 We all have to walk through the fire at some point.
 I did literally in 2011.
 We all have to get in rare form at some point in our lives, to be melted down, in order to be forged into the warrior He has always intended us to be.
-We are all warriors, and with Christ we are conquerors, because “the victory belongs to Jesus.”
+We are all warriors, and with Christ we are more than conquerors, because “the victory belongs to Jesus.”
 He has already won.
-We survived to use it to point people back to Him, because He has more for us to do before we go home.
+We survived and we are better for it.
+His desire is for us to use our battle stories to point people back to Him.
 Our stories are meant to be shared.
 We are meant to live life in the light!

 It’s a journey.
 It takes learning and growth to reach the destination.
 We are born into this world to experience, to love, to learn, to grow.
 That’s what changed me; His love – grace-filled, romantic, deep, profound, father-like love.
 He never stopped pursuing me.
 It was always intended for this life to be based around relationship.
 God brought us into existence, made in His image, to have companionship with Him, to live a life of relationship, to walk in the garden with Him.
 Life was always meant to be a journey where we lived in relationship with our Creator.
 When the “fall” happened (when Eve ate the fruit of the Tree of Knowledge of Good and Evil) we were separated from God’s intent of our lives here on Earth.
 However, we were never separated from Him, but, now it takes pursuit.
 It takes intentionality.
 Then, Jesus came and made that easier than ever before.
 And, in addition to his sacrifice that pays for our sins, Jesus left us the greatest gift, the Holy Spirit, which mends that separation.
 He gave us the ability to walk in the garden like Adam and Eve, the ability to basque in God’s presence and have a relationship with Him.